JieyuWu/ToyotaMod/Tuning.md

 ### Understanding how openpilot decides what speed to travel
 *This will change when comma.ai moves to using the driving model for full longitudinal control*.

 openpilot uses your car's radar (which returns up to 16 to 18 detected objects) and the driving model to select a radar point using the camera. openpilot runs the selected radar point (called a lead) through a kalman filter to get a more accurate acceleration and speed of the lead.
 The lead's speed, acceleration, and distance is sent to a longitudinal [MPC](https://en.wikipedia.org/wiki/Model_predictive_control) which after some complex math returns a desired speed to travel (along with desired acceleration) to [long_mpc.py](/commaai/openpilot/blob/master/selfdrive/controls/lib/long_mpc.py).
-This speed (which we'll mostly focus on) is then used by [longcontrol.py](/commaai/openpilot/blob/master/selfdrive/controls/lib/longcontrol.py) and a PI loop (not PID) which controlsd the gas and brakes.
+This speed (which we'll mostly focus on) is then used by [longcontrol.py](/commaai/openpilot/blob/master/selfdrive/controls/lib/longcontrol.py) and a PI loop (not PID) which controls the gas and brakes.

 **In short, all you need to know is the lead's speed, acceleration, and distance is the input and a desired speed to travel is the output of the longitudinal MPC (along with a few extra values like future desired speed, acceleration, etc).**